 ZEPHYR / SCIENCE PHOTO LIBRARY ZEPHYR / SCIENCE PHOTO LIBRARY

 Stroke brain damage.
-Axial computed tomography (CT) scan through the brain of a 70-year-old man with damage (dark area at upper right) caused by a stroke (cerebrovascular accident, CVA).
-This area of damage is in the brain's left hemisphere, and affects the right-hand side of the body.
-A stroke is where the brain is damaged due to hypoxia (lack of oxygen).
-This is usually due to an interruption or other damage to the blood supply, such as a burst blood vessel or a clot blocking the blood flow to the brain.
+Axial computed tomography (CT) scan through the brain of a 69-year-old man with damage (grey area at centre right) caused by a stroke (cerebrovascular accident, CVA).
+This area of damage (due to blockage of the left middle cerebral artery) is in the brain's left hemisphere, and affects the right-hand side of the body.
+A stroke is where the brain is damaged due to hypoxia (lack of oxygen), in this case due to an interruption to the blood supply, such as a clot blocking the blood flow to the brain.
+The brain damage as resulted in expressive aphasia (Broca's aphasia), a partial loss of the ability to use language.

 Model release not required.
 Property release not required.